isl-org/Open3D-PointNet2-Semantic3D/README.md

-# Semantic3D semantic segmentation with Open3D and PointNet2
+# Semantic3D segmentation with Open3D and PointNet2

-## Acknowledgement
+## Reference

-This is forked from Mathieu Orhan and Guillaume Dekeyser's [repo](https://github.com/mathieuorhan/pointnet2_semantic), which, is forked from the original [PointNet2](https://github.com/charlesq34/pointnet2).
+This project is forked from Mathieu Orhan and Guillaume Dekeyser's [repo](https://github.com/mathieuorhan/pointnet2_semantic), which, is forked from the original [PointNet2](https://github.com/charlesq34/pointnet2).